allenben746/Web-Application-Testing/README.md

 ### Display

 - display the count of `balls` and `strikes` for the at-bat.
-- should be updated when the user records activity on the `Dashboard` component.
+- should be updated when the user records activity on the `Dashboard` component..

 ### Dashboard